Nodes Guide

 then check logs

-docker compose --profile node logs -f --tail 100
+docker compose --profile node logs -f --tail 100 node

 Run commands inside the node container